uaraven/stubborn/README.md

 </rules>
 ```

 If you do not want to transform a class, you can add a rule to skip it.
-For this include regular expressions to match fully qualified class names in the rules file as
+To achieve this include regular expressions to match fully qualified class names in the rules in `<skip-class>` tag.
 ```
 <?xml version="1.0"?>
 <rules>